xParkynn/simple_file_manager/README.md

 * mp4

 To add file types, simply follow the scheme in the file_folder_correlation.
-Keys: file ending / file type (e. g. ".pdf")
+Keys: file ending / file type (e.g. ".pdf")
 Value: Folder Name

 ## This project is open-source and everyone can use it.